code-verge/code-minification/README.md

 CSS minification is the process of removing all unnecessary characters from the CSS code without changing its functionality.
 The purpose of minifying CSS is to reduce the file size, which can lead to faster loading times and improved website performance.
 Here are some ways to minify CSS:

-- Use an online minification tool: There are many online tools available that can automatically minify your CSS code.
-You can try this one [https://codeverge.com/css-minify](https://codeverge.com/css-minify)
+- Use an online minification tool: There are many online tools available that can automatically [minify your CSS code](https://codeverge.com/css-minify).

 - Manually remove white space and comments: One way to minify CSS is to manually remove all unnecessary white space, such as extra spaces, tabs, and line breaks.
 You can also remove comments from the CSS code.
 This can be time-consuming, but it allows for more control over the final result.